Re-published in memory of Matt Youmans

 There are many reasons why people love to cut their own Christmas tree each year besides just fresh air and exercise.
 By cutting your own tree, you are helping to:

 When you cut your own tree at a family-owned farm, you are supporting our local farmers.
 Did you know that the majority (if not all) of our cut-your-own operations in York Durham Headwaters are family owned and operated?
 That means your purchase is making an immediate difference in the lives of a farmer and his or her family.
-“The live tree is a huge business in Canada,” says Matt Youmans of Spademan Tree Farm in Port Perry.
+“The live tree is a huge business in Canada,” said Matt Youmans of Spademan Tree Farm in Port Perry.
 “It employs tons of Canadians with everyone working the farms, so buying one is helping the economy.”

 For many of our farmers, tree farming has been a way of life for generations.
 “I started working when I was six,” says Brian Horton of Horton Tree Farms in Whitchurch-Stouffville.
 “We’d be pruning and trimming the trees in the spring and selling them in the fall.
 But I’d also be playing in the woods, fishing and swimming in the pond.
 It was a pretty good life.”